 - Students who declare this major come in on a "Pending" status.

-- In order for students to transition out of "Pending" status, they must earn a "C" or better in each of the following courses or their equivalents: BSC 2010C, CHM 2045C, CHM 2046, CHM 2210; and earn a "B" or better in MCB 3020C.
+- In order for students to transition out of "Pending" status, students must earn a "C" or better in each of the following courses or their equivalents: BSC 2010C, CHM 2045C, CHM 2046, CHM 2210; and earn a "B" or better in BSC 3403C

 - Students who change degree programs and select this major must adopt the most current catalog.

 - Students should complete the General Education Program before transferring within the Florida College System or State University System.